Moifek/Moifek/README.md

-# Hi, I'm Moifek!

-I'm a **full-stack developer** and **tech lead** with a professional master's degree in computer science and software development.
+**full-stack developer** and **Principle Software engineer** of current job with a professional master's degree in computer science and software development.
 I specialize in building modern Software solutions & applications, leading teams, Release management and delivering scalable tech solutions with a deep understanding of both technical and strategic aspects of development.

 ---